-SUWANNEE COUNTY SCHOOL BOARD'S COMMITMENT AND INVOLVEMENT POLICY STATEMENT
+SUWANNEE COUNTY SCHOOL DISTRICT'S COMMITMENT AND INVOLVEMENT POLICY STATEMENT

-The Suwannee County School Board is committed to providing employees with a safe and healthful workplace.
-It is the policy of the Suwannee County School Board that employees report unsafe conditions and do not perform work tasks if the work is considered unsafe.
+The Suwannee County School District (SCSD) is committed to providing employees with a safe and healthful workplace.
+It is the policy of the SCSD that employees report unsafe conditions and do not perform work tasks if the work is considered unsafe.
 Employees must report all accidents, injuries, and unsafe conditions to their supervisors.
-No such report will result in retaliation, penalty or other disincentive.
+No such report will result in retaliation, penalty, or other disincentive.

 Employee recommendations to improve safety and health conditions will be given thorough consideration by our management team.
-The Board will give top priority to and provide the financial resources for the correction of unsafe conditions.
-Similarly, Suwannee County School Board will take disciplinary action against an employee who willfully or repeatedly violates workplace safety rules.
+The SCSD will give top priority to and provide the financial resources for the correction of unsafe conditions.
+Similarly, the SCSD will take disciplinary action against an employee who willfully or repeatedly violates workplace safety rules.
 This action may include verbal or written reprimands and may ultimately result in termination of employment.

-The primary responsibility for the coordination, implementation and maintenance of our workplace safety educational program has been assigned to:
+The primary responsibility for the coordination, implementation, and maintenance of our Employee Workplace Safety Program has been assigned to: